-While on a visit at home in Buenos Aires, the narrator uses the opportunity to go to Montevideo and investigates about Brauer who was obviously in a kind of relationship with Bluma.
+While on a visit at home in Buenos Aires, the narrator uses the opportunity to go to Montevideo and to investigate about Brauer and his relationship with Bluma.
 What he learns from the owner of an antiquarian bookshop in the Uruguayan capital, and a book collector who knew Brauer well, makes the narrator – and the reader! – more and more curious; and when he finally discovers the House of Paper to which the title alludes, Brauer has become a real mystery.
 Of course I will not give away the full story here – but for addicted readers like you this small book will be a treat, that’s for sure.

 The House of Paper is a very enjoyable novella that I read in one sitting.
 For all of you that have an issue with bibliomania, the book may be also of educational value.
 Carlos Maria Dominguez is a very productive Argentinian author who lives in Uruguay.
 The House of Paper makes me curious to read more of his books.
 If I am not mistaken, this is the only book by him so far translated in English; two of his novels and another book with stories are available in German.

 Carlos Maria Dominguez: The House of Paper, translated by Nick Caistor, illustrations by Peter Sis, Harcourt, San Diego 2005